back to top

 As per reports, this summer, instead of , Manali, Nainital or Mussourie, the union tourism ministry is making efforts to develop places including Patnitop in Jammu & Kashmir, to give tourists an option to escape from the scorching heat during the summers.

-The other selected destinations include Bir Billing, Kinnaur, Dalhousie and Tirthan in Pradesh, Auli in Uttarakhand, Wayanad in Kerala, Thenzawl in Mizoram and Kurseong in West Bengal.
+The other selected destinations include Bir Billing, Kinnaur, Dalhousie and Tirthan in Himachal Pradesh, Auli in Uttarakhand, Wayanad in Kerala, Thenzawl in Mizoram and Kurseong in West Bengal.

 Under this initiative, sources said the government will focus on lesser-known places known for their crafts, and cuisine.